microsoft/PowerToys/README.md

 ### Registry Preview

  - Fixed a parsing error that crashed the Application.
 (This was a hotfix for 0.74)
- - Fixed opening file names with non-ascii characters.
+ - Fixed opening file names with non-ASCII characters.
 Thanks [@randyrants](https://github.com/randyrants)!
  - Fixed wrong parsing when the file contained an assignment with spaces around the equals sign.
 Thanks [@randyrants](https://github.com/randyrants)!
  - Fixed key transversal issues when a key was a substring of a parent key.
 Thanks [@randyrants](https://github.com/randyrants)!